 Services are provided by partnership with Eastern Maine Medical Center, formally known as Cutler Health Center.
 See their webpage for services that they provide at www.emmc.org/cutler.aspx or call them at 581- 4000.

-The Office of Health & Legal Professions is part of the Division of Student Affairs within the Career Center.
+The Office of Health & Legal Professions is part of Student Life within the Career Center.
 Its function is to serve as a resource for students planning to apply to medical school, dental school, veterinary school and related professional schools in the health professions.
 It also provides support for the Health Professions Committee and serves as the Pre-Law advisor.

 HEALTH PROFESSIONS COMMITTEE